-The New England Faculty Development Consortium (NEFDC) will be awarding up to 5 Scholarship of Teaching and Learning (SoTL) grants for the 2019-2020 Academic Year.
-This new program extends our commitment to supporting excellence in teaching and learning in New England colleges and universities.
-The goal of the grants is to help support faculty in the investigation of issues that would improve teaching and student engagement, and to disseminate that information to the larger community.
+The New England Faculty Development Consortium (NEFDC) offers Scholarship of Teaching and Learning (SoTL) awards each Academic Year, the number varying depending on membership.
+This program extends our commitment to supporting excellence in teaching and learning in New England colleges and universities.
+The goal of the awards is to help support faculty in the investigation of issues that would improve teaching and student engagement, and to disseminate that information to the larger community.
 Each award comes with a maximum stipend of up $2,000 for use in the following ways: wages for research assistance, consulting or data-analysis fees, research equipment, supplies, or travel for conducting research.

 ** Ineligible expenses: We cannot pay overhead, indirect costs, or facilities and administrative costs.